This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 Next, if your MacBook is running Big Sur or later, click on the Control Center icon in the top right corner of your screen and click on the Screen Mirroring button.
 Select your iMac from the list.

-If your MacBook’s operating system is older than Big Sur, open up System Preferences and choose Displays.
+If your MacBook’s operating system is older than Big Sur, open up System Preferences (System Settings on macOS Ventura and above) and choose Displays.